mikejonestechno/bitburner-scripts/docs/04gameplay.md

 ```
 For each server in the network, the `filterServerProperties()` function iterates through each filter condition property, and checks if the server does not match the desired value specified in the filter.

-Servers that do not match one of the desired filter values are discarded, servers that matched all filter values are added to a new `filteredNetwork` Map.
+Servers that do not match one of the desired filter values are discarded, servers that matched all filter values are added to a new `filteredNetwork` array.

 ``` typescript
 export function filterServerProperties(ns: NS, network: NetworkServer[], filters: Partial<NetworkServer>): NetworkServer[] {